tpserba/sb-ionic-ms/README.md

 The project aims to serve as practice for Spring boot, microservices and Ionic.
 The provided default view (the website) is used, and data is displayed, retrieved after a service call from a MySQL database, upon user interaction.

+The android build is not uploaded as it's not fully functional.

 A MySQL database is used running a Docker image.